 Vocal Minority: Among DBM fans, there are a few "regulars" who post more or less every page.

-What an Idiot: The Vargas who decided not to bother sending Broly back to his universe after the Broly vs. Vegetto fight.
+The Vargas who decided not to bother sending Broly back to his universe after the Broly vs. Vegetto fight.

 The Grand Supreme Kai being willing to let U4 Buu compete after his rampage was a relief to fans who felt it was too soon for him to exit the story, but the fact is that he allowed him to still compete is still foolish.
 It is true they have him contained at the moment the fact of the manner is that since he learned how to overcome Vargas technology and manipulate it means he is resourceful enough that him over coming the technique used to contain him is not out the realms of possibilities.
 U16 Gohan already told the Kais everything about him, meaning that the Grand Supreme Kai already knows just how dangerous he can be.
+However, as of Chapter 42, East Supreme Kai seems to think that he is actually being controlled by him.

 Universe 8 Gohan is commonly seen this way after it didn't even occur to him to use the dragon radar to search Frieza's ship, frantically checking every room instead.